glenmiracle18/alx-low_level_programming/0x0A-argc_argv/README.md

-This is the function for the argv and argc project.
+This  is the argc and argv project task